metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 - `delete` (Boolean) Whether to wait for deletion or not
 - `disable` (Boolean) Disable waiting for resources to get to their desired state.
-- `expr` (String) Expr is a cel expression that determines whether all the resourcesare in their desired state before running checks on them.
+- `expr` (String) Expr is a cel expression that determines whether all the resources are in their desired state before running checks on them.
 Default: 'dyn(resources).all(r, k8s.isHealthy(r))'
 - `interval` (String) Interval to check if all static & non-static resources are ready.
 Default: 5s
 - `timeout` (String) Timeout to wait for all static & non-static resources to be ready.
 Default: 10m